siraben/website/_posts/2022-03-22-tree-sitter-linter.md

-**Note:** There are many [language bindings](https://tree-sitter.github.io/tree-sitter/#language-bindings) that let you work with tree-sitter parsers using the respective languages' FFI.
+**Note:** There are many [language bindings](https://tree-sitter.github.io/tree-sitter/#language-bindings) that let you work with tree-sitter parsers using the respective language's FFI.
 I've used only two to date, the Rust and the JavaScript bindings, and from my brief experience, the JavaScript bindings are much more usable.
 When using the Rust bindings the lifetime and mutability restrictions make abstraction more difficult,